Two Kapaun Mt. Carmel golfers named KSHSAA First Team All-State

 The pair each shot a 72 in the 5A State Golf Tournament at Winfield’s Quail Ridge Golf Course, tying them for second place individually.

-Whitaker said, “It’s fun to go out and compete knowing your the best and knowing you have a target on your back and everyone wants to beat you.”
+“It’s fun to go out and compete knowing your the best and knowing you have a target on your back and everyone wants to beat you,” Whitaker said.

 “It feels great you know I mean this is what every high school team works for,” said Whitaker.
 “It’s really cool to accomplish this again you know to bring another state championship home to Kapaun.”